ZavenGaloyan/Unit-3/Project_3.md

                 pwd = row[0]
             checkpass = check_password(password, pwd)
 ```
-**Figure 25**: This is part of login function which use the checkpass wto compared the password which is the variable assigned to the user's inputted password in the login screen and the hash in the database which was recieved by using query.
+**Figure 23**: This is part of the login function  which uses the checkpass to compare the password which is the variable assigned to the user's inputted password in the login screen and the hash in the database which was received by using a query.

 ### 4. Update
 To develop software after the release to satisfy the user based on their feedback.
-The application will be automatically updated quarterly which mostly will be the corrective update which user doesn't have to install the update.
-However, the application will also provided new features at least once a year which this type of update will be functional updaate which the user will have to download the update from the developer's website.
-Moreover, if there is a bug that can cause the lost in user's information an immediate correction update will be provided for user to download to fix those bugs.[11]
+The application will be automatically updated quarterly which mostly will be the corrective update which the user doesn't have to install.
+However, the application will also provide new features at least once a year.
+This type of update will be a functional update which the user will have to download from the developer's website.
+[11]

 ### [Back To Top](#table-of-content)